 Rabbi Moshe Zywica

 Q: What is the reason for Eruv Tavshilin?
 A: When the second or eighth day of yom tov falls on Shabbat, or if Shabbat falls immediately after yom tov, it is rabbinically forbidden to cook or prepare on yom tov for Shabbat.
 When executed properly, an Eruv Tavshilin allows one to prepare food for Shabbat on yom tov.
-This year, the second day of Shavuot […]
+Interestingly, there is no Torah prohibition to […]

 Pruzbul: Ask the Rabbi